Continuity of discrete homomorphisms of diffeomorphism groups

-For $r \geq 1$, we're going to make use of lemma \ref{ineq}.
-Suppose that such $C_r$ does not exist, then we can find a sequence $h_n$ converging to the identity and such that $g(n) = \|\Phi(h_n)\|_r $ converges to infinity, passing to a subsequence, we can assume that $ d(h_n, Id) \le \epsilon_n$ and also that
+\textbf{Bound for $ \| .\|_r$}: The proof is similar to the previous case, but we will need to use Lemma \ref{ineq}.
+Suppose that for a fixed integer $r$ such constant $C_r$ does not exist.
+In that case, we can find a sequence $h_n$ converging to the identity and such that $g(n) := \|\Phi(h_n)\|_r $ diverges.
+Passing to a subsequence, we can further assume that $ d_{C^{\infty}}(h_n, \text{Id}) \le \epsilon_n$ and also that:

-for the sequences $(\epsilon_n)$ and $(k_n)$ in Lemma \ref{mil}.\\
+For the sequences $(\epsilon_n)$ and $(k_n)$ in Lemma \ref{mil}.\\

-Using lemma \ref{mil}, we can find a finite generating set $S$ such that $l_{S}(h_n) \leq k_n$.
-Let's take a constant $L$ such that $\|\Phi(g))\|_r \leq L$ for every $g \in S$ and that satisfies the hypothesis of Lemma \ref{ineq}.
-Using this lemma, we get that for large enough $n$, Then we get that and that contradicts (1).
+Using Lemma \ref{mil}, we can find a finite set $S$ generating a subgroup of $\D_c(M)$ where the inequality $l_{S}(h_n) \leq k_n$ holds for every $n$.
+Let $L$ be a constant such that $\|\Phi(g)\|_r \leq L$ for every $g \in S$ and which satisfies the hypothesis of Lemma \ref{ineq}.
+Using Lemma \ref{ineq}, we have that: Taking logarithms in both sides we obtain: which contradicts (1).

 \end{proof}